 Whilst stationed with 66 Squadron in France, Taylor chanced to meet up with a face from the past.

 “D’you remember that day, Cap?”

-In his memoirs Taylor wrote that he and members of his squadron sometimes went to Amiens on short leave.
-In order to make their bare huts more liveable they picked up chairs, lamps pictures and postcards (including Kirchner girls and “select illustrations” from La Vie Parisienne).
-They would on occasion frequent cafes and other establishments including “Charlie’s Bar”.
+Taylor wrote that he and members of his squadron sometimes went to Amiens on short leave.
+In order to make their bare huts more livable they bought chairs, lamps pictures and postcards (including Kirchner girls and “select illustrations” from La Vie Parisienne).

 Looking back I realise that this surely must have been one of the toughest places of its kind on earth.
 Charlie’s Bar was the retreat of all sorts of characters from the active services, including usually a few flying corps pilots from nearby aerodromes.
 It was a dangerous place in which to become involved in an argument because most of its patrons had come from scenes of violent death, so that the reactions of some to the most trivial disagreement, particularly if they were well on the grog, were liable to be extremely violent.
 It was in these circumstances that by pure chance I met again one of the old soldiers who had been in my training company at Liverpool camp in Australia, and, as it happened our mutual recognition, of each other could hardly have happened at a better moment.

 On this occasion, Taylor and three of his flying mates had decided to drop in to Charlie’s Bar for a drink before returning to Vert Galand Farm where the squadron was stationed.